-The elimination of the effects of the coronavirus, the normalization of energy prices and the confirmation of forecasts that inflation is decelerating, despite the ongoing military conflict in Ukraine, will allow a rapid return to normality and risk appetite, creating a positive outlook for the strengthening of domestic business sentiment.
-This is reflected in the Greek capital market, with the General Index in the first quarter (to 24 March) of the year posting an increase of 9.83% to 1,021.16 points, and the average daily traded value increasing by 57.4% compared to 2022 ( $\leq$ 116.0m vs. $\leq$ 73.7m).
+The decline in energy prices and the confirmation of the predictions that inflation is decelerating, despite the continuation of war in Ukraine and the Middle East, will allow a quick return to normalcy and risk appetite, shaping a positive outlook for the improvement of the climate in local businesses.
+This is also reflected in the Greek capital market, with the General Index showing in the first quarter (up to 26 March) an increase of 10.00% to 1,422.51 units and the average daily turnover being increased by 31.10% compared to in 2023 (€145.5 million compared to €111.0 million).

-In addition, in the near future, the contribution of the Recovery Fund resources is expected to be felt, as described in the Greece 2.0 plan, the Greek capital market is expected to play a central role with positive results in the size of the ATHEX Group.
+In the immediate future, the aid of the of the resources of the Recovery Fund is also expected to be noticeable, as set forth in the Greece 2.0 plan, and the Greek capital market is expected to play a central role with positive effects in the results of the Company.